wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

-= Version 6.9-dev3 =
+= Version 6.9-dev4 =

-*Free* Version: *12177 lines in 42 files, with 51 classes and 408 functions*
+* *Free* Version: *12177 lines in 42 files, with 51 classes and 408 functions*

-Pro Version: *13577 lines in 52 files, with 63 classes and 452 functions*
+* Pro Version: *13577 lines in 52 files, with 63 classes and 452 functions*

 *Free* and Pro Version Changes:

 * Added bit.ly URL shortener for Twitter in the Social Sharing settings.
+* Added the 'ngfb_sharing_url' filter and standardized the CSS IDs.

 Pro Version Changes: